-If you’re thinking that only cars are going electric, you are very mistaken.
-The whole vehicle industry, from large HGVs to motorcycles, is eyeing or experimenting with electrical powertrains – and light-goods vehicles, or vans, are no different.
+If you’re thinking that only cars are going electric these, you'd be mistaken.
+The whole automative industry, from large HGVs to motorcycles, is eyeing or experimenting with electrical powertrains – and light-goods vehicles (LGVs, or vans) are no different.

-There are already a few fully electric vans on sale.
-However, because of the long mileages and amount of time these vehicles have to spend in cities and town centres, firms are looking into hybrid versions of vans.
+There are already a few fully electric vans on sale or coming soon.
+However, because of the long mileages covered and amount of time these vehicles have to spend on the go in cities and town centres, hybrid vans are also being developed.

-It perhaps speaks volumes that the most iconic van on British roads, the Ford Transit, can now be purchased with a plug-in hybrid option.
+Today, that most iconic of British vans, the Ford Transit, can now be purchased as a plug-in hybrid (above).
 Read on to find out the benefits of hybrid vans, and why the industry is slowly moving towards them.

 What is a hybrid van?

-Much like a hybrid car, a hybrid van or a hybrid light-goods vehicle is one that is powered by two different sources.
-Most often this is a combination of a petrol engine and a separate electric motor powered by a battery.
+Much like a hybrid car, a hybrid van or a hybrid light-goods vehicle is powered by two different sources.
+Most often this is a combination of a petrol engine and an electric motor – the latter powered by a battery.

-Currently, makers are looking towards range extenders and plug-in hybrid models.
-Here, the petrol engine is either solely used to recharge the batteries, or it acts as a back-up to drive the wheels when the electric battery runs out of power.
+Currently, manufacturers are focusing on range extenders and plug-in hybrid models.
+Here, the petrol engine is either solely used to recharge the batteries, or acts as a back-up to drive the wheels when the battery runs out of power.

-The Ford Transit PHEV, due for volume production in 2019, uses the company’s 1.0-litre three-cylinder EcoBoost as a range extender for its lithium-ion battery that sits between the front and rear axles.
+The Transit PHEV uses the company’s 1.0-litre three-cylinder EcoBoost as a range extender for its lithium-ion battery that sits between the front and rear axles.
 The petrol engine is there solely to boost the car’s battery.
-Ford says the Transit PHEV comes with a fully electric range of 31 miles, boosted to 310 miles thanks to the 1.0-litre petrol unit.
+Ford says the Transit PHEV has an electric range of 31 miles, boosted to 310 miles thanks to the 1.0-litre petrol unit.

 The Transit PHEV is the first plug-in hybrid commercial vehicle from a volume manufacturer.
-Before it’s put onto the production line, Ford is conducting a 12-month trial with 20 vans scattered between various businesses.
-Companies and organisations taking part in the feasibility trial include the likes of parcel delivery firm DPD, British Gas, Transport for London and even the Metropolitan Police.
+Before it was put into production line, Ford conducted a 12-month trial with 20 vans loaned to various businesses.
+Companies and organisations that took part included parcel delivery firm DPD, British Gas, Transport for London and even the Metropolitan Police.

-Another firm gearing up for a plug-in hybrid electric van is LEVC, the London Electric Vehicle Company.
-Its PHEV van will be based on the new LEVC London Taxi using the same 1.5-litre three-cylinder petrol engine from Volvo, with an additional electric motor used to power the rear wheels.
+Another firm preparing a plug-in hybrid electric van is LEVC, the London Electric Vehicle Company.
+Its PHEV van (pictured above) is based on the LEVC London Taxi, using the same 1.5-litre three-cylinder petrol engine sourced from Volvo, with an additional electric motor used to power the rear wheels.

-Although LEVC hasn’t released any performance figures for its PHEV van, the new LEVC London Taxi has an 80-mile electric range, boosted to 400 miles with the 1.5-litre petrol unit that acts as a range extender.
+Although LEVC hasn’t released any performance figures for its PHEV van, the taxi has an 80-mile electric range, boosted to 400 miles with the 1.5-litre petrol unit that acts as a range extender.

 London alone sees 280,000 commercial journeys made every day, thanks to the growth in online shopping.
-In congested cities with a lot of stop-and-go traffic, a hybrid van is ideal as the braking will help recharge the batteries, thus saving drivers fuel.
-They will also improve the air quality in city and town centres, and drivers will unlikely face any of the current or upcoming vehicle charges.
+In congested cities with a lot of stop-start traffic, a hybrid van is ideal, as braking helps recharge the batteries, thus saving drivers fuel.
+They also improve the air quality in city and town centres, and are unlikely to be liable for any current or planned congestion or pollution charges.

-Even better are features such as the geofencing technology on board the Transit PHEV.
-When the vehicle recognises it’s in a low emissions zone, it will automatically convert to pure electric mode and shut off the internal combustion engine (as long as it has the range to do so), helping improve air quality in cities.
+Even better are features such as the geofencing technology on the Transit PHEV.
+When the vehicle recognises it’s in a low-emissions zone, it'll automatically switch to pure-electric mode and shut off the internal-combustion engine (as long as it has the range to do so), helping improve air quality in cities.

 Why is the industry moving towards hybrid vans?

-One of the big reasons for the shift towards hybrid and electric vans is the pledge made by the UK Government last year.
+One of the big reasons for the shift towards hybrid and electric vans is the pledge made by the UK Government in 2017.
 The Department for Transport announced it would ban the sale of all non-hybrid vehicles, including cars and vans, by 2040.
-This is why the industry is busying itself for a switch towards greener technologies.
+This is why the industry is readying for a switch to greener technologies.

-Another reason is the tax and running cost improvements hybrid vans will bring.
-The current 2.0-litre Euro 6 diesel unit on board the Ford Transit emits 180g/km of CO2, meaning fleet owners or individuals pay £830 in first-year tax rates.
-Emissions below 75g/km would mean a first-year tax rate of just £25.
+Another reason is the tax and running-costs improvements hybrid vans bring.
+The current 2.0-litre diesel-engined Ford Transit emits 180g/km of CO2, meaning fleet owners or individuals pay £830 in first-year tax.
+Emissions below 75g/km, as achieved by the Transit PHEV, mean a first-year tax rate of just £25.